 Step 7 - Lower the ShapeArray Into the Casing

-Step 8 - Pump the SAAV to Settle it into the Casing
+Step 8 - Settle the SAAV to Settle it into the Casing

 Once the SAAV is resting on the bottom of the casing, mark the position of the SAAV inside the casing on the PEX.
-Raise the SAAV between 0.5 m and 1 m, then lower it into the casing again using a pumping action similar to churning butter.
+Lift the SAAV between 0.5 m and 1 m, then force it into the casing again using a pumping action similar to churning butter.
 This will cause the SAAV to settle further into the casing.
-Continue to pump the SAAV up and down until you notice that the mark made on the PEX is no longer settling down inside the casing.
+Continue to lift the SAAV up and force it down until you notice that the mark made on the PEX is no longer settling down inside the casing.

-Figure 7: Pump the SAAV 5 to 7 times to settle it into the casing
+Figure 7: Lift the SAAV up and force it down 5 to 7 times to settle it into the casing

-Figure 8: An example of an SAAV in 27 mm conduit being pumped
+Figure 8: An example of an SAAV in 27 mm conduit being lifted and forced down

 Use the SAAV Installation Verification tool from the Diagnostics menu in SAARecorder to confirm that the SAAV is properly settled.
 More information on using this tool is available in the Verifying your SAAV Installation guide.